Inkybo/InkyPlank/README.md

-# InkyPlanl
+# InkyPlank

-This is a plank style keyboard based off the RP2040
+This is a plank style keyboard based off the RP2040 with MX switches